 Slacklining is so much fun!
 If you’re in Oslo and want to practice on a slackline, check out this list of the public slacklines available in the Norwegian capital.
 Public Slacklines in Oslo Oslo is amazing!
 The city has installed a number of free public …

+Do you want to go ice skating near Oslo?
+It’s a great idea!
 Oslo has some nice places to go ice staking, and a local favorite is Fornebu.

 Ice Skating in Fornebu

 The place itself is beautiful and, weather permitting, it allows for kilometers of ice skating around the small islands in the little fjord.
+Don’t miss it!

 How to get to Fornebu